ibahbahbah/hydrus-web/README.md

 ### Run Locally

 Install `npm install -g http-server` then run with `http-server "<PATH/TO/dist/index.html>" --port <PORT>`.
 Port defaults to 8080 if not set.
-* Use [Tailscale](https://tailscale.com/) to server set up the server to work on other devices.
+* Use [Tailscale](https://tailscale.com/) to set up the server to work on other devices.

 ### Further help